-JTB Group's global anti-discrimination and anti-harassment policy as a supplement to our code of conduct has been used since 2015.
+In 2015, we have initiated the implementation of JTB Group's global anti-discrimination and anti-harassment policy as a supplement to our code of conduct.
 The policy formulates Tumlare's stand on how to prevent and actively work against any form for discrimination and harassment.
-We encourage all employees to report cases of unlawful discrimination, harassment or victimisation to their direct managers or to our Human Resources Department.
-In 2020, no such incidents have been reported.
-We will continue to monitor for such violations in the coming year.
+We encourage all employees to report cases of unlawful discrimination, harassment or victimization to their direct managers or to our Human Resources Department.
 On a yearly basis all employees, alongside all new joiners need to follow online courses on both GDPR and the Code of Conduct.
+In 2018, no such incidents have been reported.